Johnr24/tangentdesign_osc2midi/README.md

 ### 1. Create the Project Structure

 Create a new folder for the project.
-Inside that folder, you must create the following file structure and copy the code into the files:
+Inside that folder, you must create the following file structure:

 - `Package.swift` (file)
 - `Sources/` (folder)